Hello and welcome to the Blog! Please feel free to look round.

 About the Blog

 To return to the plot: the Blog began life back in 2012 as a place where I, in my guise of genealogist/researcher, could keep track of useful websites and books.
-Then it developed some articles about various sources and techniques.
-Recently it has also become a sort of diary, listing things I have found or places I have visited in connection with my research.
-Over the last few months, it has developed a liking for illustrations.
+Then it developed some articles about various sources and techniques and also become a sort of diary, listing things I have found or places I have visited in connection with my research.
+It has developed a liking for illustrations.
 Sometimes I fear it has a life of its own.
 It has been redesigned at least twice in its short life and will no doubt continue to evolve.

 Sometimes the posts contain snippets of information or photographs that you may find useful: to save searching back through the posts, these are indexed on the page “An Index To Posts”